Ambrose280/uuycsc22blogproject/README.md

 - Flask backend with Postgres database
 - Frontend served from Flask templates with static assets
-- API endpoints for events, users, and bookings
+- API endpoints for post & category creation, deletion and editing

 ---